Planning your Erie steelhead fishing trip?

 A good information source for stream locations and public access is produced by the Pennsylvania Fish & Boat Commission.

 The Erie weather channels provide excellent up to date reports and forecasts, but my favorite is the National Weather Service Posted NOAA also broadcasts on a radio channel that is available in Erie.
-You can also get an audio feed on your computer by clicking here: hover over the Erie Radio Tower icon and click on local forecast in the dropdown menu.

 Check the stream gauge on Walnut Creek and Elk Creek[Brandy run].
 You will need to calibrate the flow and temperature data reported on these websites by keeping track of those days and readings that suit your fishing style.
 Then make plans to go fishing when your best days match the existing conditions!